What happens when you have a joint bank account?

 Changing your sole current account to a joint account

-To change your sole current account to a joint account by adding another person to your account, you’ll need to give us a call.
+To change your sole current account to a joint account by adding another person to your account, give us a call.
 Make sure both the existing and new account holders are on the call together.
 This can be either in person or on a conference call.

 Call us